-She sighed as she traced the ridge of the spread wings of the Hylian royal crest emblazoned on the cover of the codex.
+She sighed as she traced the outstretched wings of the Hylian royal crest emblazoned on the cover of the codex.
 "Like I said earlier, I wish people had been clear about what happened in the past instead of coming up with all of these idiotic legends.
 Let me tell you, I used to have fantasies about what would happen if there were a fire down here in the archives.
-It's not as if something like that could ever happen, not with of all of the preservation systems we have in place.
+It's not as if something like that could ever happen, not with of all of the safety and preservation systems we have in place.
 But what if it did?
 Would any of this old paper be worth saving?"

 Ganondorf met her eyes.
 "I would let it burn."

 A slow smile spread across Riju's face.
 That was exactly what she wanted to hear.